Go wild for wildlife

 If you want to get up close and personal with wildlife, but live far away from the wilderness, pay a visit to a zoo or aquarium.
 Not only does this allow you to observe animals that you may never have a chance to see in the wild, it can also help you form a personal connection with them.
 If you have children, bringing them to zoos can help them develop a healthy respect for wildlife.

 Snorkel or scuba dive

 With March Break fast approaching, you may be going south to get your fill of sun, sand and sea.
-Many countries south of the border are ideal spots for snorkeling and/or scuba diving.
+Many countries south of the border are ideal spots for snorkelling and/or scuba diving.
 Once the weather warms up, there are also places in Canada with great scuba diving, such as Tobermory, Ontario.
 Snorkelling and scuba diving allow you to experience another world — under the water — and marvel at its beauty.

-Hotels often provide snorkeling and scuba gear, organize expeditions and offer lessons.
+Hotels often provide snorkelling and scuba gear, organize expeditions and offer lessons.
 For scuba diving, it is highly recommended that you acquire at least your open water diver certification through PADI before doing this activity.
 If you can’t make it south, some aquariums, such as Ripley’s Aquarium of Canada in Toronto, allow you to scuba dive or snorkel in their tanks.